Frequently Asked Questions

 Does fog collection work in humid air?

 Our fog collection technology has many applications and can provide clean water in parts of the world where conventional sources are unavailable.
 But one must have fog and light winds, not merely high humidities or haze.
 Fog is composed of tiny liquid droplets.
-These are blown by the wind and impact on the fibers of a specially chosen mesh.
+These are blown by the wind and impact the fibres of a specially chosen mesh.
 Normally, visibilities should be less than 100 meters for successful fog collection.

 Does it have to rain in order to collect fog?